reconbug/dotfiles-3/README.md

 This guide will work with WSL version 1 and 2.
 WSL 2 will be recommended for better Ubuntu support and an improved user experience when it moves into a stable release of Windows 10.

-If you intend to use WSL 2, then you will require a Windows build 18917+, currently only available in the Insider Fast ring.
+If you intend to use WSL 2, then you will require a Windows build 18917+, currently available in the Insider Slow or Fast ring.
 [Read more about the requirements in the official release post](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/).

-### Set WSL Version
+### Set WSL2 Version

 In powershell (admin) set the WSL version for your Ubuntu shell: